Listen To Bedrock

 Jumbo Sound: 40 Years of Goodmayes Hospital Radio & Merger.

-Throughout 2015, Goodmayes Hospital Radio Association celebrated its 40th anniversary, with the Mayor of Redbridge visiting the studios along with new and old volunteers.
-In November 2015 the studio suffered major equipment damage following a radiator bursting and its subsequent humidity forcing the station off-air.
+In 2015, the Goodmayes Hospital Radio Association celebrated its 40th anniversary, with the Mayor of Redbridge visiting the studios alongside new and old volunteers.

-As a result of the merger with Goodmayes Hospital Radio (The Jumbo Sound) in 2016, equipment and resources needed to be relocated and changes made to accommodate the extra station.
+As a result of the 2016 merger with Goodmayes Hospital Radio (The Jumbo Sound), significant changes were made to accommodate the extra station.
+Both the Queen’s Hospital and Goodmayes Hospital studios underwent refurbishment and modernization.

-To adapt to our wider audience following the Goodmayes merger, Bedrock dropped ‘For Havering’ from our logo.
-Now identifying as a ‘Community Health & Hospital Radio’ station.
+To adapt to our wider audience following the merger, we dropped ‘For Havering’ from our logo and began identifying as a ‘Community Health & Hospital Radio’ station.
+We now refer to the station on-air as Bedrock Radio with a new slogan, ‘Your Healthy Music Mix,’ which forms a key part of our new jingle package.

 2017 - Great Memories, Classic Hits.
 Bedrock GOLD